-Thermal imaging using infrared cameras can help spot damp spots in a floor, ceiling or wall, and can also help restoration professionals track down the source of the water, making it easier to solve water damage mysteries.
-It can be a powerful tool that can spot hidden water damage before extensive damage occurs.
+Thermal imaging using infrared cameras helps detect damp spots in floors, ceilings or walls.
+It also helps restoration professionals track down the source of the water, making it easier to solve water damage mysteries.
+Infrared cameras are a powerful tool that spots hidden water damage before extensive damage occurs.

 How Does it Work?